By Claudia Pollak, Esq., Updated October 19, 2020

-Governance policies can be categorized into either general policies that are applicable to most every charity, and special policies that address specific compliance requirements that arise because of the organization’s structure or mission.
-Both types of governance policies help promote transparency, accountability and compliance with applicable laws and ethical guidelines.
+Governance policies can be categorized into either general policies that are applicable to almost every charity, and special policies that address specific compliance requirements that arise because of the organization’s structure or mission.
+Both types of governance policies help promote transparency, accountability, and compliance with applicable laws and ethical guidelines.
 They can be extremely helpful in guiding the actions of the charity’s board and officers in monitoring the affairs of the organization.

 Conflict of Interest Policy

 The Conflict of Interest Policy is highly valued in promoting transparency and prevention of private inurement.
 The policy should clearly define a conflict of interest and provide rules for how a conflicted transaction should be approved.
 An interested person is one with substantial influence over the organization who can financially benefit from a transaction.
-A nonprofit best practice is to require annual disclosure by all directors, officers and key employees of any conflicts of interest or an affirmative declaration that there are no conflicts.
+A nonprofit best practice is to require annual disclosure by all directors, officers, and key employees of any conflicts of interest or an affirmative declaration that there are no conflicts.

 While conflicts can exist, they must be managed appropriately.
 Disclosure is the key to properly and ethically managing conflicts.
 The first step is disclosure to the board, the second is recusal from decisions that could personally benefit an individual, whether directly or indirectly, and third, documentation in the board minutes of how the conflict of interest was appropriately addressed.

-The Whistleblower Policy is required under New York law for nonprofits with more than 20 employees and annual revenue in excess of $1,000,000.
+The Whistleblower Policy is required under New York law for nonprofits with more than 20 employees and an annual revenue in excess of $1,000,000.
 This policy enables employees to report financial and other abuses by establishing procedures to keep whistleblowers’ identities confidential and to protect them from retaliation.
 It’s a helpful approach because it encourages nonprofits to address complaints before they are taken outside of an organization.

 990 Review Policy

 Having a policy with a review process for the IRS 990 information return that is filed by tax-exempt organizations annually helps the board to act proactively in ensuring that each member has an opportunity to review the 990 before it is filed.
-Failure to follow a 990 review process can indicate a lack of board oversight and financial weakness to the IRS (which asks about this process in two places on the form 990).
+Failure to follow a 990 review process can indicate a lack of board oversight and financial weakness to the IRS (which asks about this process in two places on form 990).

 Executive Compensation Policy

 An executive compensation policy establishes rules for the approval of compensation and benefits provided to individuals with substantial influence over the nonprofit.
-Following the process helps avoid IRS penalties, and evidences to the public a deep commitment to the concepts of transparency and accountability.
+Following the process helps avoid IRS penalties, and evidence to the public a deep commitment to the concepts of transparency and accountability.
 Following the procedures allows favorable responses on the IRS form 990 regarding the foundation’s executive compensation procedures.
 The policy should require that the board review comparability data to ensure compensation paid by the nonprofit to “disqualified persons” is “reasonable”.
-In addition, the policy should require that disqualified persons recuse themselves during a discussion and vote on the compensation, and that the board’s decision be documented in the board minutes within 60 days of the decision or by the next board meeting if sooner.
+In addition, the policy should require that disqualified persons recuse themselves during a discussion and vote on the compensation and that the board’s decision be documented in the board minutes within 60 days of the decision or by the next board meeting if sooner.

 BOARD REVENUE DEVELOPMENT

-While nonprofit organizations have founders, donors and other stakeholders, they do not have owners.
+While nonprofit organizations have founders, donors, and other stakeholders, they do not have owners.
 As a result, they may not have the cash needed to operate and further the mission.
 The board must work with the organization’s staff in securing revenue needed to operate, whether through programming or through development and fundraising.